“Never knowingly be serious.”The Eleventh Doctor, Doctor Who

 The Self Preservation 7

-Self-Preservation 7s seek Essential Freedom in their lifestyle through experiences and sensual pleasure.
-They are practical and experience-oriented.
-They have a natural talent for synthesizing skills and creating businesses, art, and adventures, and they might combine these elements into something unexpected, yet useful and interesting.
-They find ways to arrange their lifestyle so they can pursue the kinds of experiences, subjects, and interests they love while also ensuring a degree of well-being and material security.
+Self-Preservation Sevens seek Essential Freedom in their lifestyle through experiences and sensual pleasure.
+They are the most practical and experience-oriented Sevens.
+They typically have a natural talent for synthesizing skills and creating businesses, art, and adventures, and they might combine these elements into something unexpected, yet useful and interesting.
+Self-Preservation Sevens find ways to arrange their lifestyle so they can pursue the kinds of experiences, subjects, and interests they love while also ensuring some degree of well-being and material security.
 Where and how they live is viewed as the nexus to what opportunities and experiences will be available to them.
-Some have multiple projects and money-making endeavors, and they love to travel and have intense experiences.
-They have a great deal of resilience in the face of setbacks and upheavals.
+Some Self-Preservation Sevens have multiple projects and money-making endeavors, and they love to travel and have intense experiences.
+People of this type have a great deal of resilience in the face of setbacks and upheavals.
 They also have a gift for extending this attitude to friends and loved ones, “sharing the wealth” by means of material support or opening up opportunities for others.

-They express gluttony for resources and experiences they believe provide physical well-being, an interesting life, and sensual pleasure.
-Consumption is a major theme—big expensive meals in fancy restaurants, shopping excursions, collections, interests in upscale and luxury items, etc. Or, they live humbly but display a voraciousness in reading, passion for art or film, or prodigious creative output.
+Self-Preservation Sevens express gluttony for resources and experiences that they believe provide physical well-being, an interesting life, and sensual pleasure.
+Consumption is a major Self-Preservation Seven theme—big expensive meals in fancy restaurants, big shopping excursions, collections, interests in upscale and luxury items are all possible examples.
+Or, they may live humbly but display a voraciousness in reading, passion for art or film, or prodigious creative output.

-They struggle to know what conditions to agree to, what skills to develop, and what roots to put down to foster the kind of life they want to lead.
-Some feel crushed by a demand to have a life trajectory established by a certain age or by the expectations family may have around what kind of lifestyle they choose.
+Self-Preservation Sevens struggle to know what conditions to agree to, what skills to develop, and what roots to put down in order to foster the kind of life they want to lead.
+Some Self-Preservation Sevens can feel crushed by a demand to have a life trajectory established by a certain age or by the expectations family may have around what kind of lifestyle they choose.

-Their anxiety around the limitations and state of the body creates an impatience with the body and healing, which exacerbates whatever physical and psychological issues are at play.
-Under stress, they adopt a predatory “me first” entitlement that is overt in their attitude toward others or played behind the scenes by “borrowing” what they want or scheming for what they feel they are owed or what they think others won’t miss.
-They overestimate their energy and become workaholics in an effort to keep up stimulation and to prevent feeling overwhelmed by anxiety.
-If unhealthy, they indulge in substance abuse, excessive partying, and reckless physical risk-taking, trying to escape crushing inner feelings of deprivation and grief.
+In Self-Preservation Sevens, anxiety around the limitations and state of the body creates a kind of impatience with the body and with healing, which exacerbates whatever physical and psychological issues are at play.
+Under stress, they adopt a predatory “me first” entitlement that can be overt in their attitude toward others or played behind the scenes by “borrowing” what they want or scheming for what they feel they are owed or what they think others won’t miss.
+They may also overestimate their energy and become workaholics in an effort to keep up stimulation and to prevent feeling overwhelmed by anxiety.
+Many unhealthy Self-Preservation Sevens may indulge in substance abuse, excessive partying, and reckless physical risk-taking, trying to escape crushing inner feelings of deprivation and grief.

 Character Example: Though the Star Wars universe has many memorable characters, nobody ever forgets Han Solo.
 (He shot first.)
 The smooth-talking, commitment-phobic cargo smuggler lived a life of freedom and excess, devoid of any responsibility that could hamper him, until he met and fell in love with a woman who drove him absolutely crazy.
 Never one to admit to his mistakes, confess he plays both sides (and may have sold his cargo twice), or stick around when things get tough, Han had no intention of getting involved in the Rebellion.
 Being involved in a war is a good way to get killed, after all, and you cannot enjoy what money can buy if you’re dead.
 But once he met Princess Leia, exchanged a few thousand insults with her, and had a couple of passionate lip locks, Han decided it was time to grow up and settle down… well, sort of.